 - If using fresh ground flour, begin grinding now.

-- Cover raisins with water in a small saucepan, bring to a boil, remove from heat, set aside.
+- Cover raisins with water in a small saucepan, bring to a boil, remove from heat, and set aside.

 - In a large bowl, beat butter and Crisco until light and fluffy, add sugar, beating thoroughly.
 Add 1 egg at a time, beating well with each addition.
+Mix in vanilla.

 - Wash and dry oranges.
-Zest 2 oranges, set aside.
-Save these oranges, two for juice for frosting, and the third unpeeled one for decorative strips.
+Zest 2 oranges (set aside); save these two oranges-for juice for frosting-and the third unpeeled one for decorative strips.

 - Drain the raisins, which have been become plump in the hot water.
 Blend the raisins, l tbsp of zest, and nuts into the cake batter.

-- Spray pans with oil and dust with flour lightly.
+- Spray pans with coconut oil and dust with flour lightly.
 (Rinse nozzle on can with hot water, for easy spraying in future.)
 Pour batter in the prepared cake pans.

 - Bake for 30-35 minutes, or until toothpick comes out clean.
 Cake should respond, bounce back, when pressed with your finger.
 Do not over bake!

 - Cool in pan for 5 minutes to facilitate removal; slide knife around edges to gently remove; then, freeze cakes on separate paper plates for at least 1 hour-this prevents cake from crumbling while frosting.

 Frosting (Make 1 1/2 recipes for 3-8 inch round layers.)

 - Cut 10 narrow slices of rind from third orange for optional decoration: using a sharp knife, cut just below rind from top to bottom of orange, gently peel stripes off orange, set aside (see top photo of decorated cake).